How to manage end-of-life solar PV

 Solar panels must be taken to a lawful e-waste collection point or solar PV recycler.

-Solar panels must be recycled at a facility with Environment Protection Authority (EPA) authorisation to sort, store or recover specified e-waste.
+They must only be recycled at facilities with Environment Protection Authority (EPA) authorisation to sort, store or recover specified e-waste.

-Installers with solar panels removed from a residential or commercial building or facility must ensure that the waste is taken to a place authorised to receive that type of waste.
-Not doing so is an indictable offence with substantial penalties.
+Installers with solar panels removed from a residential or commercial building or facility must ensure the waste is taken to a place authorised to receive that type of waste.
+Failure to do so is an indictable offence and carries substantial penalties under Victorian law.

 How to responsibly manage solar PV e-waste